opalmer/pyfarm/readme.txt

     along with PyFarm.
 If not, see <http://www.gnu.org/licenses/>.

 INSTALLATION INSTRUCTIONS
  1.)
-Open a console window and enter the command below
+Open a console window and enter the command below (Note: The password will not be echoed back
-        gksu aptitude -y install python-qt4
+     to you when you enter it.
+This is done by the operating system for security reasons.) sudo aptitude -y install python-qt4

 BASIC USAGE
     1.)
 Run the client program, Client.py